JoelNiklaus/LegalDatasets/finetune/covid19_emergency_event/Dataset_Card.md

 ### Data Instances

-The folder `/annotations/` contains the manually annotated data per country, already split in Train/Dev/Test.
+The folder `/annotations/` contains the manually annotated data per country.
 The folder contains a subfolder for each country, i.e. Beglium, France, Hunary, Italy, Netherlands, Norway, Poland, UK.
-Each subfolder contains tsv files with the annotated data.
-Besides that, the folder `/annotations/` contains the files *all_train_or.tsv*, *all_dev_or.tsv*, *all_test_or.tsv* that combine the train, dev and test data of each country.
+Each country subfolder contains .tsv files with annotated sentences that are already split in train, dev, test.
+Besides that, the folder `/annotations/` contains the files *all_train_or.tsv*, *all_dev_or.tsv*, *all_test_or.tsv* that combine the train, dev and test data for all countries.

 ### Data Fields